cid-doc/cid-doc.github.io/README.md

 | -h, --help    | Show the help and exit    |

 ### cid and cid-gtk <a name="cid_cid-gtk" />
+The `cid` (CLI) and the `cid-gtk` (GUI) are the tools that contain the main functions of the program.
+Both have the same set of features, which will be explored below:

 #### Join the domain <a name="join" />